punctum-im/protocol-old/PROTOCOL.md

 /api/v1/id/<ID>
 ```

-In the Euphony Project, the main hierarchy of objects is as follows (from largest/most important to smallest/least important):
+In the Falsetto Project, the main hierarchy of objects is as follows (from largest/most important to smallest/least important):

-- Instance (running a Euphony Project compatible server) - this MUST have the numerical ID of 0
+- Instance (running a Falsetto Project compatible server) - this MUST have the numerical ID of 0
 - User (somebody who uses the service)
 - Role (groups together certain people in a conference)
 - Conference (a group containing channels, compare to Discord's servers/guilds)